andycranston/ghpush/README.md

 must be the expect executable or be a link to the expect executable.

-I developed this expect script using:
+I developed the `ghpush` expect script using:

 * Tcl version 8.6.6
 * expect version 5.45.3

-running on Lbuntu.
+running on Lubuntu.

 ## Installing